 Academic Integrity: Overview

 The goal of this page is to provide only a general overview of the University’s policies on academic integrity and some of the common understandings related to those policies.
-For greater clarification, students, faculty, and staff are strongly encouraged to seek advice from their individual professors, contact our office, or read the Code of Student Conduct.
+A short summary of examples can be found here.
+For greater clarification, students, faculty, and staff are strongly encouraged to seek advice from their individual professors, contact our office, and/or read the Code of Student Conduct.

 What is Academic Misconduct?